 Forms become metadata

-Form blocks, items, triggers (WHEN-BUTTON-PRESSED, POST-CHANGE, WHEN-VALIDATE-ITEM), menus and reports are read and reified as rows in the Dictionary database.
+Form blocks, items, triggers (WHEN-BUTTON-PRESSED, POST-CHANGE, WHEN-VALIDATE-ITEM), menus and reports are read and reified as rows in the Metadata Repository.
 The runtime materialises the application surface from those rows.

 No Forms Server